yogsototh/yblog/Scratch/en/blog/Haskell-the-Hard-Way.md

     bind action (\_ -> action2) w0
 ~~~~~~

-I didn't simplify this definition for clarity purpose.
+I didn't simplify this definition for the purposes of clarity.
 Of course we can use a better notation, we'll use the `(>>)` operator.

 And